Jaakk0S/IceCreamParlor/README.md

 ## Configuring

-You need to provide a couple of passwords.
+Before running the app, you need to provide a couple of passwords.
 You can use any arbitrary values for the passwords, as this is a demo application.
-They will be baked into the services and used to authenticate inter-service communication.
+The passwords will be baked into the services and used to authenticate inter-service communication.

-Create a copy of the `.env.template` file, rename it to `.env` and make sure it is in the same directory as the template.
+1. Create a copy of the `.env.template` file, in the same directory as the template
+2. Rename the file to `.env` ("dot env", notice the filename starts with a dot)
-Now edit this file and fill in the blanks.
+3. Edit the `.env` file and fill in the blanks

 ## Running and stopping

-Run
+### Running

+To start the app, run

 ```
 docker compose up